-In a large pot over medium low heat, add coconut oil and 3 kernels of popcorn (yes, just 3 to test the temperature).
+In a large pot over medium-low heat, add coconut oil and 3 kernels of popcorn (yes, just 3 to test the temperature).

-Once the kernels start popping, add remaining kernels and place lid on the pot on an angle so steam can release.
+Once the kernels start popping, add remaining kernels and place lid on the pot at an angle so steam can release.

-Allow to pop until there is about 10-20 seconds between pops.
+Allow to pop until there are about 10-20 seconds between pops.

 Pour into a bowl and sprinkle with salt, herbs, or even a little melted butter.